dolphindb/release/2.00/README.md

 - When querying a large DFS table using the SQL keyword TOP or GROUP BY, an error was potentially raised.  (**2.00.10**)

-- When a SQL query specified a column name that couldn’t be recognized, the error message returned contained an incorrect column name instead of the actual unrecognized column name from the query. (**2.00.10**)
+- When a SQL query specified a column name that couldn't be recognized, the error message returned contained an incorrect column name instead of the actual unrecognized column name from the query. (**2.00.10**)

 - Failures to write to a partition of a DFS table with many columns could cause the server to crash. (**2.00.10**)